 - Offer financial aid to maintain a diverse, inclusive school that builds community.

 Thanks to the generosity of our supporters, The Harley School is celebrating its 100th year as the premier independent school in Rochester, NY.
 At Harley, our students “Become What Thou Art” while experiencing “Joy in Learning.”
 View our annual report here.

 At Harley, the faculty create the experience.
 Their dedication, intellect, and creativity form a defining force as they provide depth and breadth in the curriculum and a rich experience for each child.
 The close relationships between faculty and students –built on trust and respect- are hallmarks of the School.

 Unique programs of the highest regard and amazing opportunities are central to student life at Harley.
 Our students do well by all academic standards; and they also do good in many profound ways.

 The Harley School is dedicated to supporting a student body that represents the diverse population of our region, with connections to both the local and global communities.
-Our students represent 30 towns and cities, 5 counties, and 3 countries.
+Our students represent 30 towns and cities, five counties, and three countries.